 They are great for traveling as they are super light and can be taken just about anywhere.

-I would also suggest that you try to use light to Medium Roast because the will bring out the true flavor of that coffee ( this could be good or bad!)
+I would also suggest that you try to use a light to medium roast because the will bring out the true flavor of that coffee ( this could be good or bad so get good coffee!!)

 After that all you need to do is grind away.
-I would use a medium fine grind and use 16 to 1 ratio (coffee to water) .
-For more detailed information on brewing, you can check out this post.How to Make Coffee using a Chorreador
+I would use a medium fine grind and use 15 to 1 ratio (coffee to water).

 Once you have done that lets gets into the actual brewing process.
 The brewing process I am going to take you through is similar to making pour over coffee with a V60 or Chemex and should take about 4 minutes from start to finish.
 So, lets begin: